Samsung Galaxy S26 Plus vs. Google Pixel 10 Pro XL: Which Android flagship should you buy?

 Google's Pixel 10 Pro XL is slightly larger, measuring 6.8 inches with a 1344 x 2992 resolution.
 It's also an AMOLED panel with 120Hz variable refresh rates.
 Google does have the advantage of a brighter, 3,300-nit display.
 The Pixel 10 Pro XL also includes an accessibility setting for PWM-sensitive people, but this only doubles the standard PWM rate, and might not be suitable for everyone.

-From a design standpoint, the Pixel 10 Pro XL is just as boxy as the upcoming Galaxy S26 Plus.
+From a design standpoint, the Pixel 10 Pro XL is just as boxy as the Galaxy S26 Plus.
 However, it has a horizontal pill-shaped camera island near the top of the phone.
-The Pixel 10 Pro XL is expected to be much thicker and heavier than the Galaxy S26 Plus, with the Pixel camera bar protruding even further.
+The Pixel 10 Pro XL is much thicker and heavier than the Galaxy S26 Plus, with the Pixel camera bar protruding even further.

 Google does offer IP68 protection and Gorilla Glass Victus 2 on the front and back.
 Additionally, it crams Qi2 25W magnets inside the Pixel 10 Pro XL.
-While the Samsung Galaxy S26 Plus looks like it'll include Qi2 magnets, these might utilize the 15W standard.
+While the Samsung Galaxy S26 Plus doesn't include Qi2 magnets, the phone does utilize the 20W standard.

 Samsung Galaxy S26 Plus vs. Google Pixel 10 Pro XL: Hardware and specs

-The Samsung Galaxy S26 Plus is expected to use the Qualcomm Snapdragon 8 Elite Gen 5 chip, at least in some regions.
-Samsung might use a dual-chip strategy, shipping the phone with an Exynos processor in other markets.
-Surprisingly, it looks like Samsung will still opt to pair these chips with only 12GB of memory.
+The Samsung Galaxy S26 Plus uses the Qualcomm Snapdragon 8 Elite Gen 5 for Galaxy chip in North America, China, and Japan.
+Samsung is going back to a dual-chip strategy, shipping the phone with an Exynos 2600 processor in all other markets.
+Surprisingly, Samsung still opted to pair these chips with only 12GB of memory.

 By comparison, the Pixel 10 Pro XL ships with a weaker Tensor G5 chip, but it's paired with a higher 16GB of RAM.
 Google Tensor chips already excel at AI processing, and the additional memory will only expand the use cases for the Pixel 10 Pro XL's on-device AI support.
 Additionally, the extra RAM could help the Pixel 10 Pro XL support future features that will be added throughout the phone's seven-year software support window.